 Puerto Rican Diaspora Collection

-The College is a member of the Metropolitan and Reference Research Library Network (METRO) providing an avenue for Boricua students and faculty to use the services of 386 libraries in the metropolitan area.
+The College is a member of the Metropolitan and Reference Research Library Network (METRO) providing an avenue for Boricua students and faculty to use the services of hundreds of libraries in the metropolitan area.

 Computer Laboratories and Electronic Classrooms

 The Computer Labs provide for the teaching of computer skills required of all Boricua students.
-The College has four (4) computer labs with twenty-five (25) computer workstations each with standard software for word processing and academic software in English and mathematics.
+The College has four (4) computer labs with twenty-five (20) computer workstations each with standard software for word processing and academic software in English and mathematics.
 Research software is also available to all students and faculty.
-Electronic classrooms include seventy-five (75) computers and overhead projectors, video and video disc reproduction and communication with Internet access.
-Every classroom in the College has the potential of becoming an electronic classroom when connected to a portable multimedia audio-visual computer system called NOMAD.
+Electronic classrooms include seventy-five (75) computers communication with Internet access.
+Smartboards are available in all three campuses

 Natural Science Laboratories

 The Science Labs provide learning resources for the introductory lab courses.
-There are two general science labs one each at the Brooklyn and Manhattan Campuses.
+There are three general science labs at the Brooklyn, Bronx and Manhattan Campuses.

 Physical development and maintenance of health is an important component of Boricua’s academic philosophy.
-Courses in yoga, dance, martial arts, volleyball, basketball, and lectures on personal health and other physical activities regularly take place in the gymnasium.
+Courses in yoga, dance, martial arts and lectures on personal health and other physical activities regularly take place and are part of the required curriculum.

 Buildings and Grounds

-The College operates two Campuses and one Extension Center in New York City all near major population concentrations of Puerto Ricans and other Latinos.
+The College operates three Campuses in New York City all near major population concentrations of Puerto Ricans and other Latinos.
 The Manhattan Campus is the main campus, located in Upper Manhattan (3755 Broadway) in the historic Audubon Terrace complex.